 … reduced use of wildcards, leads to constant need for updating the list of ExpectedEquipment objects on the individual Device, because otherwise Interfaces will not get operational again after replacing broken SFPs e.g. with more recent SFP versions.

 So the extend of leaving fields of the ExpectedEquipment objects blank, is a trade-off between maintenance effort and operational stability.
-Because the operationalState of just one of the listed ExpectedEquipment objects needs to be true for activating the interface, the poorliest defined ExpectedEquipment object is most relevant.
+Because the operationalState of just one of the listed ExpectedEquipment objects needs to be true for activating the interface, the poorest defined ExpectedEquipment object is most relevant.

 - end of document -